• Skip to primary navigation

 Shell Stitch

 The best thing about the shell stitch is how intricate and beautiful it looks.
-You'd never guess it's one of the easiest crochet blanket stitches Use this stitch to make an afghan with a scalloped shape, or add it to an existing project as a border.
+You’d never guess how easy it is!
+Use this stitch to make an afghan with a scalloped shape, or add it to an existing project as a border.

 Get the Pattern